Back

 AI and data science have revolutionized the study of markets and competitors.
 According to a report by Grand View Research, the global AI in the market research industry is projected to grow at a CAGR of 42.2% from 2021 to 2028.

 Data collection and analysis have enabled businesses to track market movements and rivalry in real time.
-Market trends are predicted, and opportunities and dangers are identified using machine learning techniques.
+Machine learning techniques predict market trends and identify opportunities and dangers.
 This allows companies to improve their competitive position by swiftly adapting their strategy.

 7. Healthcare Advancements